 Ethics and International Politics

-Internship (when topic is relevant with approval of the minor advisor)
+Internship (when relevant, up to 3 credits with prior approval of minor advisor)

 Total Credits9